Sumit Nagal: 2018: Struggle with form

-2019: Debut at Grand Slam main draw
+2019: Grand Slam tournament debut

 2019 proved to be breakthrough year for Nagal.
 At the 2019 US Open, Nagal qualified to make his grand slam main draw debut.
 He faced Roger Federer in his opening round match.
 He lost the match but managed to take first set against the multiple grand slam champion.

 Later he reached his second career ATP challenger final at the Banja Luka Challenger.
 He lost the championship match to Dutch player Tallon Griekspoor.
 The next tournament he reached the final again at Buenos Aires Challenger.
 He won the title defeating local player Facundo Bagnis.
 This was his second challenger title and his first on clay.

-2020: First Grand Slam main draw win
+2020: First major win

-At 2020 US Open, Nagal won his opening round match against Bradley Klahn, thus becoming first Indian since Somdev Devvarman at the 2013 US Open to win a singles match in the main draw of a Grand Slam.
-In second round he was defeated in straight sets by the second seed and eventual champion, Dominic Thiem.
+At 2020 US Open, Nagal won his opening round match against Bradley Klahn, thus becoming the first Indian since Somdev Devvarman at the 2013 US Open to win a singles match in the main draw of a Grand Slam.
+In the second round he was defeated in straight sets by the second seed and eventual champion, Dominic Thiem.

 2021: Olympic debut

 Nagal started the year at the 2021 Australian Open where he received a wildcard entry into the main draw.
-He was defeated in straight sets to Ricardas Berankis 6-2,7-5,6-3.
+He was defeated in straight sets to Ričardas Berankis 6–2, 7–5, 6–3.
 Nagal then qualified for main draw of Barcelona Open after beating Illya Marchenko and Thomas Fabbiano.
-But he was defeated in straight sets to Pierre-Hugues Herbert 5-7,0-6 in 1st round of main draw.
-He lost to Norbert Gombos in the qualifiers of BMW Open 4-6,7-6(7-2),1-6.
-He was seeded no.8 at the Prague Open, he defeated Zdeněk Kolář(6-2,6-4) and Sergiy Stakhovsky(4-6,6-1,6-4) but again lost to Norbert Gombos(4-6,2-6) who was the top seed.
+But he was defeated in straight sets to Pierre-Hugues Herbert in 1st round of main draw.
+He lost to Norbert Gombos in the qualifiers of BMW Open.
+He was seeded no.8 at the Prague Open, he defeated Zdeněk Kolář and Sergiy Stakhovsky but again lost to Norbert Gombos who was the top seed.

 Nagal qualified for the Tokyo Olympics in singles.

 He reached the 2nd round after defeating Denis Istomin.
 He lost to Daniil Medvedev in the next round.
 Nagal holds the distinction of being the first Indian in 25 years to reach the second round of an Olympics singles tennis event.
 At 2021 US Open, Nagal was out in the qualifying round.
 Nagal had an early end to 2021 season due to a hip injury for which he underwent a surgery in November.
-But before he was injured he lastly played at Sibiu Challenger where he made it to the semi-finals before losing to top seed and eventual champion Stefano Travaglia 4-6,6-0,0-6.
+But before he was injured he lastly played at Sibiu Challenger where he made it to the semi-finals before losing to top seed and eventual champion Stefano Travaglia.

-2022: Struggles with Injuries and form
+2022: Injuries

-2023
+Nagal reached the only quarterfinal of his year in the Meerbusch.
+Outside of that, he only won 4 matches at Challenger level.